 Demand Facilities that do not offer flexibility for redispatching are exempted from scheduling obligation.
-Demand facilities that and can voluntarily bid flexibility for redispatching purposes must also provide a schedule on the delivery point on which flexibility is offered.
-Coherence between outage planning and bidding is therefore however not an issue: the level for outage planning given at a higher level (Demand Facility) is here independent of themust not block bidding on delivery point offering flexibility (which can be monitored via submetering).
+Demand facilities that voluntarily bid flexibility for redispatching purposes must also provide a schedule on the delivery point on which flexibility is offered.
+Coherence between outage planning and bidding is however not an issue: outage planning given at a higher level (Demand Facility) must not block bidding on delivery point offering flexibility (which can be monitored via submetering).
 In case of doubt outage planning can be specified on delivery point level as well.